tabithadraws/winter/README.md

 The project was made using a p5 example that you can find here.
 This is a large part of the project so thanks to the person who made it!: https://p5js.org/examples/simulate-snowflakes.html

-I also used some code from my instructor that allows you to control the Arduino, but I'm not sure if that's available to the public..? https://github.com/tabithadraws/CC18/blob/master/ArduinoExamples/ArduinoMicro/Input/button_usingPullup/button_usingPullup.ino
+I also used some code from my instructor that allows you to control the Arduino, but I'm not sure if that's available to the public..?
+I am still also learning how github works. https://github.com/tabithadraws/CC18/blob/master/ArduinoExamples/ArduinoMicro/Input/button_usingPullup/button_usingPullup.ino

 If you want to use an image for the background like I did you will need to create a local server.
 This is a good explainer video: